You can integrate your Retention.com account directly with SalesForce Marketing Cloud.

 8. You will find your Client ID, REST Base URI, and Client Secret.

-9. We also recommend you create the list name you’d like to sync your contacts in SalesForce Marketing Cloud with before finalizing the integration.
+9. We also recommend you create the data extension name you’d like to sync your contacts in SalesForce Marketing Cloud with before finalizing the integration.

 To get started